-Patient information: High blood pressure in adults (The Basics)
+Patient education: High blood pressure in adults (The Basics)

-Patient information: Medicines for high blood pressure (The Basics)
+Patient education: Medicines for high blood pressure (The Basics)

-Patient information: Medicines for heart failure (The Basics)
+Patient education: Medicines for heart failure with reduced ejection fraction (The Basics)

-Patient information: Medicines after an ischemic stroke (The Basics)
+Patient education: Medicines after an ischemic stroke (The Basics)

-Patient information: Lowering the risk of having another stroke (The Basics)
+Patient education: Lowering the risk of having another stroke (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.